 Source: Oxygen.org Website

-Who Is Behind Solana?
+Who is behind Solana?

-Solana (SOL) Price History
+Solana (SOL) price history

-Despite its relative youth, Solana has managed to back a suite of promising technologies with a clear set of applications, strong partnerships, and substantial institutional backing.
-The recent Solana x Serum DeFi Hackathon received over a hundred project submissions, indicating continued developer interest in the network.
+In addition, it has established strong partnerships and secured substantial institutional backing.
+The Solana x Serum DeFi Hackathon also received over a hundred project submissions, indicating developer interest in the network.